Hard disk drive: Components

 The actuator is a permanent magnet and moving coil motor that swings the heads to the desired position.
+The head support arm is very light, but also stiff; in modern drives, acceleration at the head reaches 550 g.
 A metal plate supports a squat neodymium–iron–boron (NIB) high-flux magnet.
 Beneath this plate is the moving coil, often referred to as the voice coil by analogy to the coil in loudspeakers, which is attached to the actuator hub, and beneath that is a second NIB magnet, mounted on the bottom plate of the motor (some drives have only one magnet).

 The voice coil itself is shaped rather like an arrowhead and is made of doubly coated copper magnet wire.
 The inner layer is insulation, and the outer is thermoplastic, which bonds the coil together after it is wound on a form, making it self-supporting.
 The portions of the coil along the two sides of the arrowhead (which point to the center of the actuator bearing) then interact with the magnetic field of the fixed magnet.
 Current flowing radially outward along one side of the arrowhead and radially inward on the other produces the tangential force.
 If the magnetic field were uniform, each side would generate opposing forces that would cancel each other out.
 Therefore, the surface of the magnet is half north pole and half south pole, with the radial dividing line in the middle, causing the two sides of the coil to see opposite magnetic fields and produce forces that add instead of canceling.
 Currents along the top and bottom of the coil produce radial forces that do not rotate the head.

 The HDD's electronics controls the movement of the actuator and the rotation of the disk and transfers data to or from a disk controller.
 Feedback of the drive electronics is accomplished by means of special segments of the disk dedicated to servo feedback.
 These are either complete concentric circles (in the case of dedicated servo technology) or segments interspersed with real data (in the case of embedded servo, otherwise known as sector servo technology).
 The servo feedback optimizes the signal-to-noise ratio of the GMR sensors by adjusting the voice coil motor to rotate the arm.
 A more modern servo system also employs milli or micro actuators to more accurately position the read/write heads.
 The spinning of the disks uses fluid-bearing spindle motors.
 Modern disk firmware is capable of scheduling reads and writes efficiently on the platter surfaces and remapping sectors of the media that have failed.